GreatApo/MiNote3-Camera2API-fix/README.md

 1. Flash your new rom or update
 2. Boot to your system
 3. Reboot into recovery
-4. Make sure "System" is mounted (else mount it)
-5. Flash this zip form TWRP
+4. Flash this zip form TWRP

 ## Revert
 If something doesn't work, restore your backuped files (do not forget to also add permissions) or dirty flash (flash over) your new rom/update from TWRP again.